Legal Requirements for Businesses: A Checklist

 A poorly managed AED program creates ongoing administrative headaches.
 Whether it’s an internal safety audit or an official inspection, your program’s records will be scrutinized.
 If you can’t produce documentation proving your AEDs are properly maintained, registered, and inspected, you will fail the audit.
 This outcome does more than just look bad on paper; it triggers a cascade of extra work.
 You’ll likely be required to create a corrective action plan, undergo follow-up inspections, and dedicate significant time and resources to fixing the gaps in your program.
 This diverts focus from your core business operations and adds unnecessary stress for your entire team.

-How to Build a Compliant Workplace AED Program
+Your Guide to a Compliant Workplace AED Program

 Putting a compliant AED program in place is more than just buying a device and mounting it on the wall.
 It’s about creating a complete system that ensures your AED is always ready and your team is prepared to act.
 A strong program protects your employees, reduces liability, and gives everyone peace of mind.
 Building one from the ground up involves a few key steps, from strategic placement and team training to diligent maintenance and record-keeping.